Godstone Farm E Coli O157 – Resolution of Cases before the High Court, London | Fieldfisher

 These awards are made on the basis that they are provisional settlements only.
 It is accepted that all those before the Court today run a lifelong risk of renal failure in the future.
 Given the devastating consequences of permanent renal failure it was agreed between the parties that if that should happen, each child has the ability to reopen their case in order to gain access to further funds.

-The individual awards on today's cases cannot be disclosed but we can confirm that the settlements in respect of all the cases that we have handled to date are in excess of £1million.
+We cannot disclose to you the individual awards on today's cases but we can confirm that the settlements in respect of all the cases that we have handled to date are in excess of £1million.
 Should the cases have to be reopened then of course the financial exposure will be very much more.

 Court Reference/Case Number: HQ10X02286